 Content Simple Stress and strain: Understanding of material tensile stress behaviour, Young's modulus and Poisson's ration.
 Formulation of solving of direct stress problems, including pre-stress and temperature induced loads.
-Shearing of force and bending moment: Determination of reactions and subsequently drawing up free body diagrams for loaded structures.
+Shearing of force and bending moment: • Determination of reactions and subsequently drawing up free body diagrams for loaded structures.
 Accurate drawing up of shear force and bending moment diagrams on the exploded structure.
 Bending Stress.
-Clear understanding of the relationship between moment M, second moment of area I, stress, distance to outer fibre y, Young's modulus E and radius of curvature R. Calculation of second moment of areas for symmetrical and non- symmetrical sections as well as compound beams.
+On the exploded structure.
+Bending Stress.
+Clear understanding of the relationship between moment M, second moment of area I, stress, distance to outer fibre y, Young's modulus E and radius of curvature R. Calculation of second moment of areas for symmetrical and non-symmetrical sections as well as compound beams.
 Determination of stress under various loads.
 Defection of beams: Calculation of beam deflection using direct integration, Macaulay's method and moment area techniques.
 Torsion: Strong understanding of the relationship between Torque T, polar moments of J, shear stress, radius R, shear modulus G, and angular twist, for round sections.
 Calculation of polar moments of area, and determination of torsional stresses and general torsional behaviour, including power transmission.
 Analysis of complex stress and strain: Understanding of shear stress and strain in two dimensions.
 Calculation of stresses on an inclined plane.
 Determination of principal stresses and planes and use of Mohr's circle.
-Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark • 80% Attendance at practical's •
+Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark 80% Attendance at practical's

-Title Materials Science in Engineering Code 5MEC221 Department Engineering Prerequisites 4MTH172, 4MTH181 Co-requisites None Aim AMTH172, 4MTH181 Co-requisites None Any design engineer should know how to select materials which best fit the demands of a particular design - economic and aesthetic demands, as well as demands of strength and durability.
-This Module is intended to give a broad introduction to these properties and limitations.
-It cannot make you a materials expert, but it can teach you how to make a sensible choice of material, how to avoid mistakes that have led to embarrassment or tragedy in the past, and where to turn to for further, more detailed assistance.
+Title Materials Science in Engineering Code 5MEC221 Department Engineering Prerequisites 4MTH172, 4MTH181 Co-requisites None Aim Any design engineer should knot the demands of a particular desi as well as demands of strength to give a broad introduction to the make you a materials expert, but choice of material, how to embarrassment or tragedy in the more detailed assistance. gn - economic and aesth and durability.
+This Mod lese properties and limita it can teach you how to m avoid mistakes that netic demands, ule is intended tions.
+It cannot nake a sensible have led to

-Content Overview of the classification, price and availability of engineering materials.
+Overview of the classification, price and availability of engineering materials.
 Structure-property relationships of metallic materials, with particular emphasis on the transition from elastic to plastic behaviour.
 Description and measurement of mechanical properties of metals.
 Modification of the properties of metals by deformation and heat treatment (consider plain carbon steels and low alloy steels as examples).
 Structure-property relationships of ceramic and amorphous (glass) materials, with particular emphasis on brittle behaviour and crack growth.
 Measurement of fracture toughness in relation to the energy required to propagate a crack.
 Modification of the properties of ceramics and glasses by controlled processing (eg thermal treatment to induce residual stress) and composite design (eg influence of fibres on crack propagation).
 Structure-property relationships of polymeric materials, with particular emphasis on the classification of thermoplastics, thermosets and elastomers.
 Description of the manufacture of polymer components using processes such as extrusion, spinning, and injection and blow moulding.
 The principles of reinforcement and design on the properties of composite materials.
 Relationship between structure and the electrical behaviour of engineering materials.
-Relationship between structure and the electrical behaviour of engineering materials.
 Influence of environmental effects (particularly corrosion) on the deterioration and degradation of materials.
 The Cambridge Engineering Selector (CES): The first steps in optimising the selection of materials in design (translation, screening, documentation).
-Assessment Continuous Assessment 50% Examination 50% DD De muiment 4 400/ O DP Requirement 40% Continuous assessment mark 80% Attendance at practical's
+Ranking materials suitability using material indices.
+Several case studies in materials selection.
+Assessment Continuous Assessment 50% Examination 50% DR Deminement 400/ Ocaliana accessorate and DP Requirement 40% Continuous assessment mark 80% Attendance at practical's